ans-coe/terraform-modules/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change

-Please delete options that are not relevant.
+Please select the option that is relevant.

   - [ ] Bug fix (non-breaking change which fixes an issue)
   - [ ] New feature (non-breaking change which adds functionality)